John Carew (regicide): Career

-Carew entered Gloucester College, Oxford in March 1638, and began legal training at the Inner Temple in November 1639, although there is no record of him graduating from either.
+Carew entered Gloucester Hall, Oxford in March 1638, and began legal training at the Inner Temple in November 1639, although there is no record of him graduating from either.
 When the First English Civil War began in August 1642, the Carew family were among the few members of the Cornish gentry who supported Parliament.
 As a result, he served on a number of Parliamentary committees for Cornwall, although it was held by the Royalists until their forces in the West Country surrendered on 12 March 1646.

 Elected MP for Tregony in 1647, Carew also belonged to the Fifth Monarchists, a Protestant millenarianist group who viewed the execution of Charles I in January 1649 as paving the way for the second coming of Christ.
 This belief was one reason he became a regicide, as did other members of the sect, including Thomas Harrison, William Goffe, and John Jones Maesygarnedd.

 Like many of the other 59 men who signed the death warrant for Charles I, he was in grave danger when Charles II of England was restored to the throne.

-Some of the 59 fled England but Carew was arrested, put on trial, and found guilty.
+Some of the 59 fled England but Carew apparently made no attempt to escape and was arrested, put on trial, and found guilty.

 He was hanged, drawn and quartered on 15 October 1660.
+Unlike others executed by this method, "his quarters, by a great favour... [were not] hanged up" on public display as a warning to other anti-monarchists, according to contemporary diarist Samuel Pepys.

 Trial

-Mr John Carew as tried on 12 Oct.
-1660.
+Mr John Carew was tried on 12 October 1660.